awsdocs/aws-systems-manager-user-guide/doc_source/what-is-systems-manager.md

   + **[Systems Manager Developer Forum](https://forums.aws.amazon.com/forum.jspa?forumID=185)** – Follow announcements, or post or answer a question in the AWS Systems Manager Forum\.
   + **[AWS Systems Manager section of the AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/ssm/index.html)** – Manage Systems Manager from a command line tool\.
 Available to use on Windows, Mac, and Linux/UNIX systems\.
   + **[AWS Systems Manager section of the AWS Tools for PowerShell Cmdlet Reference](https://docs.aws.amazon.com/powershell/latest/reference/items/AWS_Systems_Manager_cmdlets.html)** – Manage Systems Manager with the same PowerShell tools that you use to manage your Windows, Linux, or Mac environments\.
-  + **[Systems Manager service quotas](https://docs.aws.amazon.com/general/latest/gr/ssm.html#limits_ssm) in the *Amazon Web Services General Reference*** – Provides the default quotas for Systems Manager for an Amazon Web Services account\.
+  + **[Systems Manager service quotas](https://docs.aws.amazon.com/general/latest/gr/ssm.html#limits_ssm) in the *Amazon Web Services General Reference*** – Provides the default quotas for Systems Manager for an AWS account\.
 Unless otherwise noted, each quota is Region\-specific\.
-  + **[AWS Systems Manager Service Level Agreement](https://aws.amazon.com/systems-manager/sla/)** – The Systems Manager Service Level Agreement \(SLA\) is a policy governing the use of Systems Manager and applies separately to each Amazon Web Services account using Systems Manager\.
+  + **[AWS Systems Manager Service Level Agreement](https://aws.amazon.com/systems-manager/sla/)** – The Systems Manager Service Level Agreement \(SLA\) is a policy governing the use of Systems Manager and applies separately to each AWS account using Systems Manager\.

   The following related resources can help you as you work with this service\.
   + ** [Classes & Workshops](https://aws.amazon.com/training/course-descriptions/)** – Links to role\-based and specialty courses as well as self\-paced labs to help sharpen your AWS skills and gain practical experience\.